smkod/smkod/README.md

 # Hi there, I'm Samuel! 👋

 ### 🚀 Software Engineer | Distributed Systems & Angular Architecture
 I’m an engineer who loves building systems that actually scale.
-I’ve spent the last 4+ years navigating high-stakes environments—from orchestrating secure banking portals in Angular to designing high-concurrency microservices in Go and NestJS for telecoms and other sectors.
+I’ve spent the last 4+ years navigating high-stakes environments, from orchestrating secure banking portals in Angular to designing high-concurrency microservices in Go and NestJS for telecoms and other sectors.

 I’m a big believer in fundamentals over framework-hype.
 For me, it’s not just about making it work; it’s about making it resilient, maintainable, and efficient.
 Currently, I'm bridging the gap between robust backend systems and Angular frontend architecture, while exploring Cloud-Native systems with Go and AWS.

 ---

 ### 🎯 Current Focus
-- 🏗️ **Architecting:** A Cloud-Native Language Learning Platform using **Go (gRPC)** for distributed microservices.
+- 🏗️ **Architecting:** A Cloud-Native Language Learning Platform.
 - ☁️ **Mastering:** Advanced AWS Infrastructure and Distributed Systems patterns.
 - 💼 **Open to:** Backend (Go/Node) or Full-Stack roles where architectural excellence and scalability are the core focus.